ROMANTIC MOMENT SPOTLIGHT: MAZ AND LIZ FROM THE ROSWELL CHRISTMAS EPISODE

-THE PAIRING: Max (Jason Behr) and Liz (Shiri Appleby)
+THE PAIRING: Max Evans (Jason Behr) and Liz Parker (Shiri Appleby)

 THE EPISODE: “A Roswell Christmas Carol” (aired December 18, 2000)

-THE CLASSIC MOMENT: Max shows up at the Christmas service to tell Liz he believes in her.
+THE ROMANTIC MOMENT: Max shows up at the Christmas service to tell Liz he believes in her.

-Eventually, to make up for it, Max and Michael travel all the way to Phoenix to heal the daughter of a friend who has cancer.
+Eventually, to make up for it, Max and Michael travel to Phoenix to heal a friend’s daughter who has cancer.

-Seeing all of the other children dying, Max goes on to save as many of the sick children as possible with his gift.
-The episode is all about faith, family and of course romantic love.
+Seeing the other children dying, however, Max decides to save as many of the sick children as possible with his gift.
+The episode is about faith, family, and of course, romantic love.

 “As beautiful as that is, Max, you can’t keep doing it.
 I know it seems like there’s no reason for those kids to have cancer or for a father to get killed saving his child, or for any of it, but maybe there is.
 Maybe there is someone or something out there that’s planning all of this.
 And maybe you have to respect it.
 You’re not God, Max.
 You’re the one that told me that.”

-Based on his expression, it’s obvious they don’t completely see eye to eye here, but they love each other and she wants his support.
+Based on his expression, it’s obvious they don’t entirely see eye to eye here, but they love each other, and she wants his support.